 When the baby can sit up and has good neck strength (around 6 month old), he or she can be driven in a lightweight stroller.
 Remember, when your kid gets older you still need many stuff while strolling: bottles, food, snack, toys, diapers, wipes, clothes… therefore, the stroller should have enough storage for baby’s stuff.

-If you are looking for a stroller for older baby you should concider what is better for you: lightweight stroller or umbrella stroller?
+If you are looking for a stroller for older baby you should consider what is better for you: lightweight stroller or umbrella stroller?

 In many models of lightweight strollers the seat can be reclined.
 It is very convenient: when your baby falls asleep during the stroll, you can recline the seat and he or she can sleep in the open air.

 Also, notice what material the stroller is made of.
 Will your child be sweating in it?
-The canopy is also very important, it should protect baby from sun, wind and rain.
+The canopy is also very important, it should protect baby from sun, wind and rain, even when the baby grows and gets taller.

 Check whether the stroller has an adjustable footrest and proper ventilation.
 Safety belts are also very important.
 The best option is five-point harness with adjustable straps for proper fit.